anniezh12/hiring-engineers/answers.md

 >Bonus Question: What is the Anomaly graph displaying?
     Anomaly detection is a strategy to see whats normal and whats not.
-    Any abnormal changes whether they are high in value or low are shown on anomaly graph as red.
+    Any abnormal changes whether they are high in value or low are shown on the anomaly graph as red.
 Anomaly detection functions evaluate on the basis of trends and set a range on the basis of past events (range shown in light blue area).
 For example have a look at

 ![](images/visualizing-data/anomaly-summary.png)

-    we can clearly spot that the mysql performance cpu time against system time was most of the time out of normal range (in light blue) and was represented with red color.
+    we can clearly spot that the mysql performance cpu time against system time was out of normal range (in light blue) most of the time and was represented with red color.